 - Establish the plan’s monitoring, measurement, and evaluation system

-- Leverage self-criticism throughout the process to improve and provide feedback
+- Leveraging self-criticism throughout the whole process to improve and provide feedback

-Hoshin Kanri Planning helps develop a strategic direction deployment at all levels of the company, from the CEO to the local team leader, generating also new ways to successfully communicate and monitor the chosen course for the organization.
+Hoshin Kanri helps develop a strategic direction at all levels of the company, from the CEO to the local team leader.

 Benefits of Hoshin Kanri

-- Hoshin Kanri helps to have a clearer vision of the current status of the organization
+Hoshin Kanri helps you have a clearer vision of the current status of your organisation.

-- It helps focusing on actions that lead to results, not just numbers
+- Get a better focus on actions that lead to results, not just numbers

-- It gives widespread awareness of the importance of the strategic plan
+- Brings awareness to the importance of your strategic plan